ais-one/cookbook/README.md

  * (Optional) Auto-configure Search filters, CRUD Forms using JSON data
  * For CRUD operations, you can Use direct call (e.g. Firestore), or API (REST, GraphQL) to one or more types of datastore (MySQL, MongoDB, Redis, ElasticSearch, etc.)
  * Export to CSV, File/Image Upload, i18n
- * (New) Permissions
- * Possibly replace Vuetify with something else like ElementUI, Buefy, etc.
+ * Possibly replace Vuetify with something else like ElementUI, Buefy, etc. [Can be done but will be painful]

 ## What is bad about this CRUD Component